Publishing and communicating research

 PEP acknowledgments

-PEP researchers will recognize the support of PEP by including, in all publications (conference presentations, published articles, non-PEP working papers, etc.), the following acknowledgement:
+PEP researchers will recognize the support of PEP by including, in all publications (conference presentations, published articles, non-PEP working papers, etc.), with the acknowledgement text stated in section A3 of your Research Support Grant Agreement beginning, “This work was carried out with financial and scientific support from the Partnership for Economic Policy (PEP)”.

 Predatory journals